Where are they now? England’s XI from their Euro 2012 defeat to Italy

 The centre-back continued to captain Chelsea for a further five seasons, winning another two Premier League titles and various other trophies.

-After leaving Stamford Bridge in 2017, Terry spent a year in the Championship with Aston Villa before joining the coaching staff under manager Dean Smith – where he remains to this day.
+After leaving Stamford Bridge in 2017, Terry spent a year in the Championship with Aston Villa before joining the coaching staff under manager Dean Smith.

 — Match of the Day (@BBCMOTD) June 19, 2020